• Skip to primary navigation

 How to Grow Rosemary

 Mr. B takes care of our yard.
-He mows and weeds, fertilizes and gardens.
-Sometimes I help, but I'm careful to let him take charge because it is a well-documented fact that, if my thumb were a Crayola crayon, it would be a shade somewhere between Eggplant and Licorice: Plants in my care must fall into the little-to-no maintenance category if they are to have any hope for survival.
-Which is why I am so successful growing Rosemary.
+He mows and weeds, fertilizes, and gardens.
+Sometimes I help, but I'm careful to let him take charge because it is a well-documented fact that, if my thumb were a Crayola crayon, it would be a shade somewhere between burnt sienna and licorice.
+Plants in my care must fall into the little-to-no maintenance category if they are to have any hope for survival.
+Which is why I am so successful growing rosemary.

 Rosemary will adapt to most growing conditions and is quite hardy.
 It's happy with snow, limestone, high temperatures, by the seaside, and all sorts of soils.
 It will grow its best however, in a warm to hot, fairly dry climate.